The Science behind Velocity Based Training

 The shape and slope of this profile there is plenty we can learn about an individual athlete, their strengths, weaknesses and track their progress over time.

-To profile an athlete, simply collect three or more sets worth of velocity data across a range of loads to establish a linear trend line.
+To create a velocity profile for an athlete, simply collect three or more sets worth of velocity data across a range of loads to establish a linear trend line.
 The equation of this line can then be used for a range of performance tracking, and autoregulation systems.

 Who said you wouldn't use high school algebra after school?